ctschroeder/tutorials/generativeAI.md

 5. When you give DeepSeek the prompt, also click on the paperclip icon to upload your text to analyze and enter the prompt and text.
 6. Copy your prompt to another document
 7. Copy the results to another document
+8. If you don't get any results or your results look really wrong, you may need to give it another prompt to give it more detail on what to do or tell it what it's doing wrong.
-8. Now lood at the results and evaluate them:
+9. Now look at the results and evaluate them:
    - do they look plausible?
    - is there anything strange?
 (For example: when I asked for top 25 tri-grams, numbers 8 through 25 were _the same trigram!_ I had to ask it to fix it.)
-9. Ask Deepseek to explain its method or process in doing this text analysis.
+10. Ask Deepseek to explain its method or process in doing this text analysis.
 Copy the results to another document
-10. Now select this entire transcript and copy that to another document.
+11. Now select this entire transcript and copy that to another document.
 Be sure to save all the documents!
-11. Do not close the chat
+12. Do not close the chat

 #### Compare DeepSeek's results to Voyant ####
 1. Navigate to https://voyant-tools.org